 6. Mogra

 Mogra is one of the most common flowers cultivated in Indian gardens.
-Loved for its intoxicating aroma and gorgeous white flowers, it is adored and adorned by one and all.
-Mogra plant is dwarf growing shrub with almost stalkless leaves and wavy margins.
-The plant can be grown as a short climber too.
-The heavy scented white flowers are borne in clusters of 3 to 12 and may be single, semi-double or perfectly double.
-The plant flowers mainly in the summer and rainy seasons, but several other flushes during other parts of the year are quite common.
-Read about Growing Mogra.
+Loved for its intoxicating aroma and gorgeous white flowers, it is adored and adorned by everyone.
+The Mogra plant is a dwarf-growing shrub with almost stalkless leaves and wavy margins.

 7. Balsam